 The GMP began with research on gender equality in media organizations (called the Gender Mainstreaming in Broadcasting Survey), followed by research on gender portrayal in media content (called the Gender Equality and Social Justice Monitoring).
 The GMB-Survey was conducted in 2014 in Kenya, Cambodia, India, Moldova, Tanzania, and South Africa and examined gender representation of all levels of staff as well as existing gender equality policies in public media organizations in the selected countries.

 The Gender Equality and Social Justice Monitoring was conducted in 2015 in Tanzania, Kenya, South Africa, India, Cambodia, USA, Moldova, and Poland resulting in the report, Gender Equality and Social Justice in Public Media available here.
 The designing and presentation of IAWRT workshops and initiatives on gender equality in the media inspired by the research reports and folow up by chapters in South Africa, Tanzania, Kenya, Uganda, and India are the backbone of the 2019 phase.

 The GMP project was preceeded by IAWRT work contributing to the 2011 Asia-Pacific Institute for Broadcasting Development (AIBD) guidelines, Broadcasting for All: Focus on Gender.
 Following that, IAWRT also contributed to UNESCO's global consultations to develop its Gender-Sensitive Indicators for Media.

-The project in its various phases over 8 years has directly focused on ensuring women’s views and values are integral to media programming and that women in media can have an impact.
-GMP is the largest project conducted by IAWRT International in 2018 and workshops are being organised by IAWRT chapters for December, with a new handbook for media students, journalists and media professionals, due be launched early next year.
+In its various phases over 8 years the IAWRT GMP project has directly focused on ensuring women’s views and values are integral to media programming and that women in media can have an impact.
+GMP was the largest project conducted by IAWRT International in 2018 where workshops were organised by IAWRT chapters and research for the new handbook began.

 The GMP 2018 focus